FIVE bikes a day are now being stolen in York, after a sudden surge in thefts.

 A police spokesperson said: “From analysing reported incidents, the main area of concern is how users either leave cycles unlocked or use inadequate locks.

 “The cycles are also left in inappropriate areas such as unlit streets, out of sight, around the corners of buildings or simply dumped on a pavement.
-These are all places criminals look for and know about.”
+These are all places criminals look for and

 The Press reported earlier this year how a former electricity sub-station near Lendal Bridge will be turned into a cycling hub which will allow 100 bikes to be parked there.